Jenikh/spplice-fan-repo/README.md

-## The global Spplice package repository
+## The fan made Spplice package repository
-This is the default repository which [spplice-cpp](https://github.com/p2r3/spplice-cpp) fetches its packages from.
+This is the fan made repository which [spplice-cpp](https://github.com/p2r3/spplice-cpp) fetches its packages from if wanted.

 Here, the code for each package is available in its raw, unpackaged, uncompressed form.
 A GitHub Actions workflow is responsible for automatically building VPKs, packaging everything up, and uploading the resulting `tar.xz` files as a release.
 The repository index and package icons are served through a GitHub Pages deployment.